Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Zora Zhang (H) - Research into explainable machine learning models.

 # Education
 Ph.D.
-Student at Brown University 2016 - present
+Student at Brown University 2016 - 2021
 * Directs the Personalized Education @ Scale lab

 Graduate of the University of Kentucky 2013 - 2016